 Data were collected online via PsyToolkit (Stoet, 2010, 2017), but after completion of the study all participants met with the experimenter for a short personal debriefing.
 This was done to increase commitment and conscientiousness for the experiment.

 Participants were required to ensure a quiet environment for the duration of the study and use a computer with a physical keyboard and headphones.
 As browser, we recommended Google Chrome, and excluded Safari for technical reasons.
-Prior to the listening tasks, participants could adjust their sound settings to a comfortable sound pressure level
+Prior to the listening tasks, participants could adjust their sound settings to a comfortable sound pressure level.

 First, participants entered demographic information, including age, sex, native language, profession, and potential hearing impairments such as tinnitus.
 They then completed an emotion classification experiment, a test on music perception (the Profile of Music Perception Skills) and several questionnaires on musicality, personality and socioeconomic background.
 Mean duration of the whole online study was about 75 minutes.